Can Pilates Benefit Aging Adults?

 Back pain is a common issue among aging adults, often caused by factors such as weak core muscles or poor posture.
 Pilates focuses on strengthening the core muscles, including those in the back, which can provide better support for the spine.
 By strengthening and engaging these muscles, Pilates can help reduce back pain and improve the overall quality of life for aging adults.

-Also See: Can Exercise Improve Mental Health in Aging Adults?
+Also See: How Can Exercise Impact The Aging Digestive System?

 Increases Energy Levels